signalapp/libsignal-protocol-c/README.md

 ## Library initialization

-Before using the library, a libaxolotl-c client needs to initialize a global context.
+Before using the library, a libsignal-protocol-c client needs to initialize a global context.
 This global context is used to provide callbacks for implementations of functions used across the library that need client-specific implementations.
 Refer to "axolotl.h" for detailed documentation on these functions, and the unit